• Skip to primary navigation

 Health

-Playas del Coco has a public clinic run by the government called Ebais .
-There is also a private clinic in town called Coco Medical Center.
+Playas del Coco has a public clinic run by the government called Ebais.
+There are also private clinics like Coco Medical Center and Costa Doc.

 Shopping

 There are several souvenir stores in Playas del Coco.
-The souvenir shops line the main street of Coco and near the entrance of the beach and boast a huge stock of handmade wood-carved sculptures, jewelry, handbags, clothes, hammocks, and a plethora of trinkets.
+The souvenir shops line the main street of Coco with lots of wood-carved sculptures, jewelry, handbags, clothes, hammocks and trinkets.

-You can find traditional coffee makers and clothing, Pura Vida signs and all sorts of animal statues.
-Though the souvenir shops have lots of items, I prefer Sussy Souvenirs which is near the park at the main entrance of the beach.
+Though the souvenir shops have lots of items, I like Sussy Souvenirs which is near the park at the main entrance of the beach.
 The Pacifico Village Shops also has some cute stores with nicer trinkets, jewelry and gifts.

 Living in Playas del Coco

-Playas del Coco is a popular place for Canadian, American and European expatriates, immigrants and retirees as it offers a relaxed and easy living style with highly agreeable weather year round.
+Playas del Coco is a popular place for Canadian, American and European expatriates, immigrants and retirees as it offers a relaxed and easy pura vida lifestyle with highly agreeable weather year round.
 This is what many people are looking for when searching for their new home in Costa Rica and they find it in Coco.

 These are just some reasons why so many people move to Playas del Coco as a retiree as it is perfect for someone looking for a relaxed and slower pace of life.
 It’s an attractive place to get away from the cold or for someone who needs to leave their stresses of life behind.